apache/mxnet/docs/tutorials/scala/mxnet_java_install_and_run_examples.md

 3. In the next window choose your `Project name` and the `Project location` and click on `Finish`.

-4. Let’s add the Java Inference API jars that we grabbed from Maven Central.
+4. Let's add the Java Inference API jars that we grabbed from Maven Central.
 At the top of the window, Go to the `File -> Project Structure`.
 In the popup window that opens up, click on `Libraries -> +` and select the path to the jar files downloaded.
 Click `Apply` and then click `OK`.

 6. Create a new Java class under the folder `your-project-name/src`.
-Let’s call this class `JavaSample.java`.
+Let's call this class `JavaSample.java`.
 Type in the following code snippet and run it.
 In this code snippet, we create an NDArray object in Java and print its shape.
 ```java
 import org.apache.mxnet.javaapi.Context;
 import org.apache.mxnet.javaapi.NDArray;